rgeissen/trusted-data-agent/README.md

 #### From Interactive UI to Automated REST API

-The Trusted Data Agent is designed to facilitate a seamless transition from interactive development in the UI to automated, operational workflows via its REST API.
+The Uderia Platform is designed to facilitate a seamless transition from interactive development in the UI to automated, operational workflows via its REST API.
 This process allows you to build, test, and refine complex data interactions in an intuitive conversational interface and then deploy them as robust, repeatable tasks.

 **Step 1: Develop and Refine in the UI**